Achievable logoAchievable logo

 Initial NewHold SPAC investors essentially invested in Evolv Technology, a privately held company until the merger.
 If the merger had never occurred, NewHold would have returned the raised capital to investors.

-A blind pool investment is another popular hedge fund investment similar to a SPAC but a little more transparent.
-SPACs do not disclose the businesses or industries they intend to target, while blind pool investments typically reveal the industries or sectors they target.
+A blind pool investment is another popular hedge fund investment that resembles a SPAC but is somewhat more transparent.
+SPACs don’t disclose the businesses or industries they intend to target, while blind pool investments typically disclose the industries or sectors they plan to target.

 Funds of hedge funds

-While hedge funds are not available to the general public for many reasons, funds of hedge funds are more attainable for the average non-accredited investor.
-These pooled investments typically allocate shareholder funds to a dozen or more hedge funds, providing diversification to the investor.
-Additionally, funds of hedge funds have lower investment minimums (usually around $25,000).
-However, they assess additional management fees on top of the fees charged by the hedge funds in the portfolio, making this type of investment costly.
+While hedge funds aren’t available to the general public for many reasons, funds of hedge funds are more attainable for the average non-accredited investor.
+These pooled investments typically allocate shareholder funds to a dozen or more hedge funds, which can provide diversification.

 Suitability